fsavje/math-with-slack/README.md

       ```

    If multiple versions of Slack are found on your computer, you will be asked to select one from them.

+   **Currently, we only support Slack installed from [Slack installer](https://slack.com/downloads/windows).
+   If your Slack is installed through Microsoft Store, `math-with-slack` is not able to modifiy files in `WindowsApps`
+   folder hence not able to embedded our script.**

 ### Package and software managers